Amongst a world in transition, many of us are not yet certain where to show love and where to set boundaries – or even where to begin.

 Which resultantly made me feel insecure about my self-perception and motives, doubting that I had been mindful.

-If something similar might have also happened to you, I have come up with a simple tool which might help to identify the situation and to support you as a reminder of where you currently are.
+If something similar might have also happened to you, I have come up with a simple tool that might help to identify the situation and to support you as a reminder of where you currently are.

 Ask yourself, “Does your reality/personal experience support your perception?”